CAFuser: Condition-Aware Multimodal Fusion for Robust Semantic Perception of Driving Scenes: Experiments

 \PAR{CAA Fusion:} We conduct an ablation study to evaluate the impact of our CAA fusion method.
 As shown in Table~\ref{tab:abl:caa}, we compare four fusion strategies: mean, random weights, learned weights, and CAA Fusion, which dynamically predicts modality weights using the CT.
 For the basic method that takes a simple mean over all modalities, we can see a large improvement of +1\% PQ when adding the adapter (row 2) to the no-adapter baseline, highlighting the benefit of adapting features before fusion.
 Random fusion, where weights are randomly assigned to each modality, underperformed with a PQ of 58.5\%.
 Learning static weights for each modality, without considering environmental conditions, reaches a similar performance to the mean fusion.
 Finally, our proposed CAA Fusion, which dynamically adjusts weights based on the CT, outperforms all other strategies with a PQ of 59.4\%, demonstrating the effectiveness of adapting the fusion process to environmental conditions.

 \PAR{CA$^2$ Fusion:} In \cref{tab:abl:ca2}, we investigate the detailed design of our CA$^2$ fusion and how to best utilize the CT for CAF.
+Appending the CT to the secondary modalities' keys and values yields a small decrease in performance.
+Since the CT is derived from RGB features, mixing it with other modalities could introduce confusion to the fusion process.

-Specifically, we examine whether the CT should be appended to the RGB queries (Q), to the keys and values (K\&V) of the secondary modalities, or to both.
-Our proposed approach (row 3), where the CT is only appended to the RGB queries, achieves the highest PQ score of 59.7\%.
-Appending the CT to the secondary modalities' keys and values yields a slight decrease in performance.
-This motivates our design choice of appending the CT to the queries to help guide cross-attention and follows our intuition from \cref{sec:methods:caf}.
+In contrast, our proposed approach (row 3), where the CT is only appended to the RGB queries, achieves the highest PQ score of 59.7\%.
+This design enables dynamic cross-attention tailored to environmental conditions, effectively guiding the fusion process and aligning with our intuition described in \cref{sec:methods:caf} and motivating our design choice.

 \PAR{Condition Loss:} In Table~\ref{tab:abl:loss}, we assess the impact of our contrastive condition loss, by training an identical network, with and without applying the loss on the CT.
 As this loss is designed to ensure the CT effectively captures environmental conditions, we want to investigate if the model could learn this internally without additional supervision.
 Adding the condition loss improves the performance by +0.4\% in PQ.
 This demonstrates that our contrastive loss is essential as an additional supervision to efficiently guide CAF.